2014 Palau Soccer League

 The 2014 Palau Soccer League is the ninth season of association football competition in Palau, and it also marks ten years since the league began in 2004.
 The 2014 League was competed by five teams from Palau.
-The league will be played in a round-tobin format, with the top four teams qualifying for the semi-finals.
+The league will be played in a round-robin format, with the top four teams qualifying for the semi-finals.
 This is the first season of football in Palau since the 2012 Fall season, as that season stretched into 2013.
 The round robin stage began on April 13, and will end on June 15.
 The Semi-finals and Final will then take place on June 22 and June 29 respectively.

 Match format

 Unlike other seasons (and other association football matches), the matches of the 2014 Palau Soccer League have a set of unique rules.
 These are: